zommerfelds/MiniLevelEditor/README.md

 - [ ] Tile picker
 - [.]
 Layers (WIP, need way to add and remove layers)
 - [ ] Define the auto-mapping model
-- [ ] Add warning for old version
 - [ ] Allow to define tile properties
 - [ ] Export package so it can be run with npx
-- [ ] Serverless mode + warning for when there is no server connected
+- [.]
+Serverless mode + warning for when there is no server connected (WIP, add built-in tileset)
 - [ ] Add a demo link
 - [x] Make JSON output git diff friendly
 - [ ] Paint multiple tiles at the same time
 - [ ] More tools (e.g. eraser, move tile(s), selection)
 - [ ] Undo and redo
 - [ ] Support multiple tilesets
+- [ ] Randomize drawing (maybe: way to define brushes)
+- [ ] Add warning for old version
 - [ ] Easily increase tileset size wthout messing up project
 - [ ] Level reordering (try: https://vueschool.io/articles/vuejs-tutorials/how-do-i-drag-and-drop-in-vue/)
 - [ ] Make a YouTube video